I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 This edit takes place in China with Dillon and Ed shredding as we are used to.

-Ed and Dillon’s styles have some overlap, but in a way that compliments each other and makes this video with both of them enjoyable to watch.
+Ed and Dillon’s styles have some overlap, but in a way that complements each other and makes this video with both of them enjoyable to watch.

 Although Dillon’s rage sequence might have been a little excessive, it does give us an insight into how difficult and frustrating it can be to do these extremely technical lines.